demisto/content/Packs/Core/Playbooks/playbook-Unsigned_and_unpopular_process_performed_an_injection_README.md

 Early Containment:

-- Identify whether an agent prevention rule was triggered for the same process ID, which means the activity was blocked.
+- Identify whether an agent prevention rule was triggered for the same process ID.
+If so, there is high confidence that the alert is malicious.
-  - **If triggered in prevent mode**: This indicates a high-confidence verdict, and the playbook proceeds with endpoint isolation.
+  - **If triggered in prevent mode**: This indicates a high-confidence verdict and the playbook proceeds with endpoint isolation.
   - **If triggered in report mode**: This also indicates a high-confidence verdict.
-The playbook will notify the customer, advising an update to **prevent mode** for better protection in the future and will proceed with the investigation.
+The playbook will notify the customer, advise an update to **prevent mode** for better protection in the future, and proceed with the investigation.
   - **If no rule is triggered**: The playbook will continue with additional checks to ensure thorough assessment.

 Investigation: